Resonance Disorders

 Surgical management for hyponasality involves procedures to correct anatomical sources of obstruction.
 Procedures include

-• tonsillectomy/adenoidectomy;
+• tonsillectomy/adenoidectomy,

-• removal of nasal polyps;
+• removal of nasal polyps,

-• surgery to correct deviated septum;
+• surgery to correct a deviated septum,

 • surgical reconstruction to enlarge stenotic nares.